 Overview

 Avalyn is developing inhaled formulations of approved medications for rare respiratory diseases.
-Our initial focus is on treating Interstitial Lung Diseases (ILD), including Idiopathic Pulmonary Fibrosis (IPF), Progressive Pulmonary Fibrosis (PPF) and rare diseases that dramatically impact patient quality of life.
+Our initial focus is on treating Interstitial Lung Diseases (ILD), including Pulmonary Fibrosis and rare diseases that dramatically impact patient quality of life.

 IPF affects approximately